how to create a custom solana wallet

 This blog aims to shed light on what file system wallets are, how to create them, and how to utilize them.
 Let's get started!

-What is the a file system wallet
+What is a file system wallet?

 A file system wallet refers to a wallet where the cryptographic keys are stored as a file on your device.
 These keys are used to sign transactions and authenticate ones identity when interacting with the Solana network.
 Unlike hardware wallets or web-based wallets, file system wallets store the keys locally on the device rather than on external hardware or in the cloud.
 This means that the user has direct control over their keys and is responsible for keeping them secure.